sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/J._jolly/mAnava-dharmashAstram.md

 called Nandinî or Manvarthavyakhyâna or Mânavavyâkhyâna, is a very brief Commentary, of South Indian origin and uncertain date.¹) The text as handed down in this work differs considerably almost throughout from the ordinary text.
 Some of Nandana's readings are certainly old, as proved by their recurrence in the works of Medhâtithi, Nârâyana and other early Commentators and in good old MSS. of the text only.
 Those very numerous readings on the other hand, which are entirely peculiar to this Commentator alone, deserve little attention and seem to be for the most part either corruptelae or unlucky guesses.

 16. Nd.¹ or Nd., the MS. principally used for the present work, is the complete copy belonging to Divân Bahâdur Raghunâthrâo, which was most liberally placed at my disposal by its owner, owing to the kind mediation of Professor Bühler.
-It is dated Śakasaṇivat 1724 = A. D. [1803](# "Bühler, p.
-CXXXIII.").In spite of many serious blunders and omissions, which have been adverted to by Professor Bühler and by the Honourable Râo Saheb V. N. [Mandlik](# "Mânava-Dharma Sâstra, Prastâvanâ p.
-4.") it is on the whole more reliable than
+It is dated Śakasaṇivat 1724 = A. D. 1803[^7].In spite of many serious blunders and omissions, which have been adverted to by Professor Bühler and by the Honourable Râo Saheb V. N. Mandlik[^8] it is on the whole more reliable than

+[^7]: "Bühler, p.
+CXXXIII."

+[^8]: "Mânava-Dharma Sâstra, Prastâvanâ p.
+4."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_